 I love saunas, so this bath is a canaan for me.
 After splashing in the outdoor spa, I go inside, to one of my favourite saunas and then I take a dip in the ice-cold water in the vat behind the spiral staircase.

 Be sure to take a dip in the thermal pools, too, and it’s also worth using the sun terrace besides the massage services and fitness park.
-Note that the facility doesn’t have erotic massage budapest.

 The thermal water with a water depth of 30 metres coming from János Molnár cave is said to be the best quality thermal water among the baths in Budapest.